VainF/Torch-Pruning/README.md

 ## Installation

 Torch-Pruning is compatible with both PyTorch 1.x and 2.x versions.
-However, it is highly recommended to use PyTorch 1.12.1 or higher.
+However, it is highly recommended to use PyTorch 2.0.

 ```bash
 pip install torch-pruning